commonquail/recipes/bread/manitoba-rolls.md

 * Manitoba flour is a high gluten flour.
 You can substitute other high gluten flours.
 All-purpose flour will yield perfectly edible rolls but with a blander crust.
+* For fibre, the original recipe uses sesame seeds, roasted for 20 minutes at 150&deg;.
+Wheat bran, rye bran, and rolled oats work well.

 [original]: https://www.valsemollen.dk/opskrifter/manitobaboller-oekologiske/